 1. Connect with native speakers for real-life talks

 One of the most prominent features of this app is native speakers from all over the world.
-No matter which language you’re learning, you can find an abundance of them to practice in your target language.
+No matter which language you’re learning, you can find many to practice in your target language.

-You can use the search feature and connect with people who are ready to accommodate each other.
-Use this app to brush up on your proficiency rather than meeting up with strangers who can be anyone.
+You can use the search feature to connect with people ready to accommodate each other.
+Use this app to brush up on your proficiency rather than meet strangers who can be anyone.

-Do remember this isn’t a dating app, but a language exchange app.
-If you’re not a serious learner and looking for a time pass, this is definitely not meant for you.
-They also regularly ban the account who indulge in such activities.
+Remember, this isn’t a dating app but a language exchange app.
+If you’re not a serious learner looking for a time pass, this is not meant for you.
+They also regularly ban accounts that indulge in such activities.

 2. Robust Privacy Settings

-HelloTalk has many good privacy settings to safeguard user and protect your personal information.
+HelloTalk has many good privacy settings to protect users and your personal information.

 If you are wary of strangers, you can restrict who can reach out to chat with you by exact language match, age, and gender.

-For instance, if you want to practice Japanese with natives only, you can make that happen.
+For instance, you can practice Japanese only with natives.
 You can also restrict based on age and “same gender only.”

-You can hide your like location, region, city, age, and online status in the advanced privacy settings if you wish to keep such details private.
+If you wish to keep such details private, you can hide your location, region, city, age, and online status in the advanced privacy settings.

-You can also decide who can send your voice calls, hide your moments that you shared earlier, and even blacklist members who annoy you.
+You can also decide who can send your voice calls, hide the moments you shared earlier, and even block members who annoy you.

 3. Tons of learning tools to improve language skills